Do Losing Streaks Really Exist?

 There’s another reason to take a breather in the midst of a ‘losing streak’.
 It’s a well-known phenomenon that when we lose a certain number of times, it makes us all the more certain that we’re bound to win soon.
-If you have had a run of losing cards, it only makes sense to think that the next card is more likely to be a winner, right?
 This is the thinking that can lead people to gamble more and more, thinking that probability is bound to start working in their favour.

 Probability just doesn’t work like that.
 Let’s take a look at the evidence.